linuxlawson/bashin/README.md

 bashout -
-Same as above but terminal will close (exit) after two failed password attempts.
+Same thing but terminal will close (exit) after two failed password attempts.

-This only works in/from .bashrc
+This only works when code is placed in .bashrc